 Good SEO practice takes into account the fact that Google personalises so much of its experience – anyone tackling it properly will be well aware that a Grandmother living in Scotland will have vastly different search preferences and habits to that of, say, the lead singer of a Queen tribute band based in Sheffield.
 They may well be searching for the same things, however, despite their differences – and the aim with good SEO is to ensure that it enables a website to be seen by as many people as it possibly can.
 You can’t please all of the people all of the time – it’s an old one, but a good one – and it’s worth bearing in mind when it comes to search rankings.

-Thank you for reading SEOmers is a Suffolk based SEO and Marketing Company.
+Thank you for reading this article.
+You are welcome to share it SEOmers is a Suffolk based SEO and Marketing Company.
 We're known for straight talking, no fluff approach about website performance.
 If you would like a chat about your website, please do get in touch on "01473 760140" Did you know that we send out monthly tips and tricks via email?
 No selling, No marketing.
 Just quick tips on how to make your online performance work better.
-SEO & Marketing Email List Here
+SEO & Marketing Email List Here Do you want to see some of our latest reviews from clients who have great success by working with us as a team.

 What should you focus on?